anishm31/Syrian-Refugee-Crisis/Project Proposal.md

     * Year founded
     * Organization abbreviation (if applicable)
     * Parent Organization (if applicable)
-    * Country of origin
+    * Location of headquarters
     * Purpose
     * Link to website
     * Media about charity/organization (maybe an image and a video about the organization’s work)
-    * Statistics on aid given to help Syrian refugees
 1. Countries Attributes
     * Map of country displaying location of country in relation to Syria
     * Image of the country’s flag
-    * Number of asylum applications (where the country of origin of the applicant is the Syrian Arab Republic)
     * Number of asylum decisions
     * Includes statistics on:
         * Year of asylum decisions
         * Number classified as “Recognized”
         * Number classified as “Complementary Protection”
         * Number of applications rejected
         * Number of applications closed for other reasons
 1. News/Event Attributes
     * Name of event
     * Date of event
     * Location of event
+    * Disaster type
+    * Theme of event
     * Map displaying location
     * Description of event
-    * Affected people
     * Source

 ### Instances of each model must connect to instances of at least two other models